vasylsidnenko/swift-ai-api/README.md

   - **AIResource**: Handles the execution logic, calling the appropriate methods on the agent class
   - **MCPContext**: Context object containing necessary information for request processing (config, request data).
   - **MCPResponse**: Standardized response format for API operations.
-  - **BaseAgent**: Abstract base class that all AI agents must inherit from.
+  - **AgentProtocol**: Abstract base class that all AI agents must inherit from.
 - **[mcp/agents/](mcp/agents/)**: Directory containing specific agent implementations (e.g., `openai_agent.py`).
 Each agent defines `SUPPORTED_MODELS` and implements `generate` and `validate` methods.

 This architecture allows for:

-1. **Provider Agnosticism**: Works with any AI provider via a corresponding `BaseAgent` implementation.
+1. **Provider Agnosticism**: Works with any AI provider via a corresponding `AgentProtocol` implementation.
 2. **Unified API Interface**: All providers accessed through `/api/generate` and `/api/validate`.
 3. **Easy Extensibility**: New providers added by creating `*_agent.py` in `mcp/agents`.
 4. **Dynamic Model Availability**: Only active providers/models are shown.